pjbiggs/Massey203311/Week1/Week1.md

 That is today’s practical completed.

 For those of you on the iMacs, please remember to log out of the system as described in the [Access_to_RStudio_2024.pdf](https://stream.massey.ac.nz/pluginfile.php/5540234/mod_resource/content/2/Access_to_RStudio_2024.pdf) document.
+If you are own your own machine, it's probably a good idea to log out of the session and log in again.

 <!---<img src="graphics/logout.png" width="200"/>--->